Select a medication above to begin.

 Appropriate Use

-should only be prescribed by healthcare professionals knowledgeable about opioid use and how to mitigate associated risks; reserve opioid analgesics for patients w/ inadequate tx alternatives; proper dosing and titration essential to decr. resp. depression risk
+should only be prescribed by healthcare professionals knowledgeable about opioid use and how to mitigate associated risks; reserve opioid analgesics for patients with inadequate tx alternatives; proper dosing and titration essential to decr. resp. depression risk

 Addiction, Abuse, and Misuse

-opioid agonist Schedule IV controlled substance w/ risk of addiction, abuse, and misuse, which can lead to overdose and death; assess opioid abuse or addiction risk prior to prescribing; regularly reassess all patients for misuse, abuse, and addiction
+opioid agonist Schedule IV controlled substance with risk of addiction, abuse, and misuse, which can lead to overdose and death; assess opioid abuse or addiction risk prior to prescribing; regularly reassess all patients for misuse, abuse, and addiction

 Respiratory Depression

-serious, life-threatening, or fatal cases may occur even w/ recommended use, esp. during tx start or after dose incr; to decr. risk, initiate and titrate dose appropriately
+serious, life-threatening, or fatal cases may occur even with recommended use, especially during tx start or after dose incr; to decr. risk, initiate and titrate dose appropriately

 Accidental Ingestion

-Risks from Concomitant Use w/ Benzodiazepines, CNS Depressants
+Risks from Concomitant Use with Benzodiazepines, CNS Depressants

 Neonatal Opioid Withdrawal Syndrome

-advise pregnant patients w/ extended opioid use of risk of potentially life-threatening neonatal opioid withdrawal syndrome; ensure tx by neonatology experts avail. at delivery
+advise pregnant patients with extended opioid use of risk of potentially life-threatening neonatal opioid withdrawal syndrome; ensure tx by neonatology experts available at delivery

 Opioid Analgesic REMS

-providers are strongly encouraged to complete risk evaluation and mitigation strategy (REMS)-compliant education program, counsel patients and/or caregivers w/ each Rx on serious risks, safe use, and importance of reading medication guide
+providers are strongly encouraged to complete risk evaluation and mitigation strategy (REMS)-compliant education program, counsel patients and/or caregivers with each Rx on serious risks, safe use, and importance of reading medication guide

 Ultra-Rapid Metabolism of Tramadol and Other Respiratory Depression Risk in Children

-resp. depression and death have occurred in children; some cases involved tramadol use post-tonsillectomy and/or adenoidectomy and at least one case had evidence of being a CYP2D6 ultra-rapid metabolizer; contraindicated in patients <12 yo and in patients <18 yo post-tonsillectomy and/or adenoidectomy; avoid use in patients 12-18 yo w/ risk factors that incr. sensitivity to resp. depressant effects of tramadol
+resp. depression and death have occurred in children; some cases involved tramadol use post-tonsillectomy and/or adenoidectomy and at least one case had evidence of being a CYP2D6 ultra-rapid metabolizer; contraindicated in patients <12 yo and in patients <18 yo post-tonsillectomy and/or adenoidectomy; avoid use in patients 12-18 yo with risk factors that incr. sensitivity to resp. depressant effects of tramadol

 CYP450 3A4 Interaction